 Promoting cultural diversity through public service media support (Denmark)

-In Denmark, media policy is considered as an integral part of cultural policy.
-A media policy agreement between the government and the Parliament, usually spanning four years, forms the legislative basis in the area of radio, television, printed and internet based media.
+As stated in the Danish QPR of 2012, media policy is regarded as an integral part of Danish cultural policy due to the societal significance of the mass media for the development of Danish culture and political debate.
+A media policy agreement (“mediepolitisk aftale”) between the government and one or more parties in the Parliament, usually spanning four years, form the basis for legislation in the area of radio, television and public service.Grants for media includes for example:

 - printed and internet based news media (see elaboration of the new Media Support Act in sec.
 1.4.1),

 - non-commercial local radio and television (i.e. to civil society), including support for training/education based on statutory objective criteria.
 The schemes are administered by an independent board, the Radio and Television Board.

 - distribution of periodic magazines and journals, primarily union journals through the Magazine Fund (“Bladpuljen”), which was established in 2004 with the purpose of promoting democratic debate as well as cultural and societal enlightenment.